Mercury-x/CS/cs61a/textbook/ch1.md

     while not f(x):
         x = x + 1
     return x

 def inverse(f):
     return lambda y: search(lambda x: f(x) == y)

 sqrt = inverse(lambda x: x*x)
 print(sqrt(16))
 ```

 ## if & else

- the reason why if and else control statement exist, instead of using function e.g. **if_(condition, c, t)**, that is because while calling a function, we will get the operand value and pass to function as argument, so it will be executed when we call the function.
+the reason why if and else control statement exist, instead of using function e.g. **if\_(condition, c, t)**, that is because while calling a function, we will get the operand value and pass to function as argument, so it will be executed when we call the function.

 ## errors

 - syntax errors
 - type errors
   - runtine error
 - ZeroDevisionError

+## 1.7 recursion

+### 1.7.1 recursion

+> Recursive calls always have a certain character: they simplify the original problem.For each subsequent call, there is less work left to be done.

+> These two factorial functions differ conceptually.
+The iterative function constructs the result from the base case of 1 to the final total by successively multiplying in each term.
+The recursive function, on the other hand, constructs the result directly from the final term, n, and the result of the simpler problem, fact(n-1).

+> While we can unwind the recursion using our model of computation, it is often clearer to think about recursive calls as functional abstractions.
+That is, we should not care about how fact(n-1) is implemented in the body of fact; we should simply trust that it computes the factorial of n-1.
+Treating a recursive call as a functional abstraction has been called a recursive leap of faith.
+We define a function in terms of itself, but simply trust that the simpler cases will work correctly when verifying the correctness of the function.
+In this example, we trust that fact(n-1) will correctly compute (n-1)!; we must only check that n! is computed correctly if this assumption holds.
+In this way, verifying the correctness of a recursive function is a form of proof by induction.

+> learning to recognize the computational processes evolved by recursive functions certainly requires practice.

+# mutual recursion

+> When a recursive procedure is divided among two functions that call each other, the functions are said to be mutually recursive.

+### converting recursion to iteration

+- Iteration is a special example of iteration
+- Figure out what state must be mantained by the iterative function